ShitShowDevelopment/Docs/projects/scripts/rammap-task-scheduler.md

 - Download RAMMap.zip from [here][sysinternals]

 - Extract the contained RAMMap.exe file into `C:\RAMMap`.
-If the `C:\RAMMap` direct doesn't exist, create it.
+If the `C:\RAMMap` directory doesn't exist, create it.

 - Download the [RAMMap-Task-Scheduler.bat][RAMMap-Task-Scheduler] file and place it in a location of your choice.